Wâhkotâhmowin: Kindred Spirits with Kinship Ties

-UBC Midwifery is very pleased to announce the fifth annual Elaine Carty Visiting Scholar, Elder Madeleine Kétéskwew Dion Stout, MA, RN.
-She will be with us March 13-14, 2019 for a stimulating series of discussions and a public lecture on Midwifery, the Health Professions and Reconciliation.
+UBC Midwifery is very pleased to announce the fifth annual Elaine Carty Visiting Scholar, Madeleine Kétéskwew Dion Stout, MA, RN.
+She will be with us March 13-14, 2019 for a stimulating series of discussions and a public lecture.
 We hope you can join us!

 Madeleine Kétéskwew Dion Stout, a Cree speaker, was born and raised on the Kehewin First Nation in Alberta.
 After graduating from the Edmonton General Hospital as a Registered Nurse, she earned a Bachelor’s Degree in Nursing with Distinction, from the University of Lethbridge and a Master’s Degree in International Affairs from the Norman Paterson School of International Affairs at Carleton University.
 She serves and has served on several Indigenous and non-Indigenous boards and committees including the National Collaborating Centre for Aboriginal Health and the First Nations Health Authority Board in B.C.